angular-package/type/README.md

   guardBigInt,
   guardBoolean,
   guardClass,
-  guardDate, // From the `5.0.0` version
+  guardDate, // From the 5.0.0 version
   guardDefined,
-  guardFalse,  // From the `5.0.0` version
+  guardFalse, // From the 5.0.0 version
   guardFunction,
   guardInstance,
   guardKey,
   guardNull,
   guardNumber,
-  guardNumberBetween,  // From the `5.0.0` version
+  guardNumberBetween, // From the 5.0.0 version
   guardObject,
   guardObjectKey,
-  guardObjectKeyIn,  // From the `5.0.0` version
+  guardObjectKeyIn, // From the 5.0.0 version
   guardObjectKeys,
-  guardObjectSomeKeys, // From the `5.0.0` version
+  guardObjectSomeKeys, // From the 5.0.0 version
   guardPrimitive,
-  guardRegExp,  // From the `5.0.0` version
+  guardRegExp, // From the 5.0.0 version
   guardString,
-  guardStringLength,  // From the `5.0.0` version
+  guardStringLength, // From the 5.0.0 version
+  guardStringLengthBetween, // From the 5.0.0 version
+  guardStringIncludes, // From the 5.0.0 version
+  guardStringIncludesSome, // From the 5.0.0 version
   guardSymbol,
-  guardTrue,  // From the `5.0.0` version
+  guardTrue, // From the 5.0.0 version
   guardType,
   guardUndefined,
 } from '@angular-package/type';